*NEW 30 HOURS FUNDING INFORMATION - September 2017*

 Illness: Full fees will be required for the first week of illness, thereafter a 50% subsidised fee will be applied.

-Late Collection Charges: £5 for every 10 minutes, unless previously discussed and agreed with the Manager.
+Late Collection Charges: £10 for up to 15 minutes late, unless previously discussed and agreed with the Manager.

-Late Payment Charge: a £10 late payment charge will be incurred for payments received after the stated date (unless previously discussed with the Manager).
+Late Payment Charge: £25 per week, will be charged for any late payments (unless previously discussed with the Manager).

 Enrolment Fee: A £50 non-refundable deposit will be required to reserve your child's place.
-This will be deducted from your last months' fees as your child leaves the nursery.
+This will be deducted from your first months' fees.

 Notice of Leaving: Please note, as per the terms and conditions of the nursery, 4 weeks is required for the intention to withdraw your child.